dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   `mixin` as a modifier cannot be applied to a mixin-application `class` declaration (the `class C = S with M;` syntax for declaring a class).
 The remaining modifiers can.
-*   Mixin declarations can't be constructed, so `abstract` is redundant.
+*   Mixin declarations cannot be constructed, so `abstract` is redundant.

 The remaining valid combinations and their capabilities are: